Flaky Test Detection: How to Find and Fix Unreliable Tests

 How Gaffer Detects Flaky Tests

-Gaffer stores all your test results permanently and automatically calculates flip rates across runs.
+Gaffer stores your test results and automatically tracks flip rates across runs.

 Automatic Flip Rate Tracking

-Every test run uploads to Gaffer, building a history of pass/fail states per test.
-The analytics engine calculates flip rates using a configurable sample window (minimum 5 runs to avoid false positives).
+Every test run uploads to Gaffer, building a chronological history of pass/fail states per test.
+The analytics engine calculates flip rates by counting how many times each test transitions between states.
+Tests need at least 5 runs before they’re evaluated to avoid false positives.

 Flaky Test Dashboard